 Try disabling IPv6 in Edge, switch to a different DNS provider, or toggle the extension off and on again.
 If leaks persist, use the desktop app for system‑wide DNS protection and ensure it’s configured correctly.

 # Can I use the Edge extension on Windows, macOS, and Linux?
+Is ultrasurf a vpn and how it stacks up against real VPN services in 2026 to protect privacy and unblock content

 The Edge extension itself is browser‑based, so it can be used on Edge across supported desktop platforms.
 For Linux users, extension availability depends on browser compatibility and TunnelBear’s current support.